Art & Music Supplies

 Natural and gourmet foods, antlers and bones, collars and leashes.
-The staff here gives good advice about what's best to let them chew and eat, too.
+The super-friendly staff here gives good advice about what's best for your critters.

 Eldorado Country Pet

-We all know animals rule Eldorado.
+We all know animals rule Eldo.
 A friendly staff and wide selection make this a regular stop even for city-proper-dwellers.